IBM-Bluemix-Docs/voice-agent/infosec.md

 To converse with customers, {{site.data.keyword.conversationshort}} crafts text responses, which are passed to the {{site.data.keyword.texttospeechshort}} service and spoken aloud in {{site.data.keyword.iva_short}}.
 The responses that {{site.data.keyword.conversationshort}} creates might contain sensitive information.
 To prevent the {{site.data.keyword.iva_short}} from caching responses received from the {{site.data.keyword.texttospeechshort}} service that contain personal data, you can enable the `vgwActExcludeFromTTSCache` action command to exclude utterances that contain certain types of information from being cached.
 See [Programming voice agents by using the API](/docs/services/voice-agent?topic=voice-agent-api#action-sequences).

-After your Voice Agent instance is deleted, the TTS cache is cleared in 24 hours.
+After your Agent instance is deleted, the TTS cache is cleared in 24 hours.
 This value is referred to as the `TTS cache timeout value`.

 ### Secure connections
 {: #secure_trunking}